 Bake for 45-60 minutes until skewer comes out clean.
 Switch off oven leave cake in for 1 hour with door close.
 Remove and put on wire rack to cool completely about 45 minutes.
 Then flip cake over to cake base.
 Set aside.

 To make ganache: Heat a pot with water about 4 inches.
 In another metal bowl that sit tightly on top of pot, put white chocolate in and stir from the middle, circling out frequently until melted with a metal spoon.
 Add cream and mix well until combined.
 Remove from the water pot.
 Switch off the hob.
 Checking no lumps.
 Let it cool at room temperature for about 5 minutes then transfer to fridge to cool further 30-35 minutes.

-Just before serving cake about 1 hour, bring out ganache, beat it again with a tiny drop of green colour like cream until thicken, double in size.
+Just before serving cake about 1 hour, bring out ganache, beat it again with a tiny drop of green colour like cream until thickened, double in size.
 Spoon a big dollop of ganache in the middle and spread out all around the top of cake with a butter knife and make some design.
 Scatter some pepitas around the ganache and place a candle in the middle as this is a birthday cake for my nephew.
 Cut and serve on its own or with more pepitas or tea or coffee or dessert wine.
 Enjoy!!!!!

 You must be logged in to post a comment.